Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Preconditions

-This assumes you have installed Docker and Maven locally on your developer computer
+This assumes you have installed Docker and Maven locally on your developer computer.

 ### Learning outcome